Swiss-Polar-Institute/data-management-guidance/content/planning_before_go.md

 * on network-attached storage if accessible;
 * by sending files using a mobile or satellite connection from the instrument (this will depend on situation and cost) to cloud storage.

-Using on-site options such as network-attached storage or sending files via the Internet are really a bonus option, so always plan to have a backup plan in place, in case this doesn't work out.
+Using on-site options such as network-attached storage or sending files via the Internet are really bonus options, so always have a backup plan in place, in case this doesn't work out.

 #### Accessing data in the field